AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Or for Python virtualenvs::

   module load jupyterhub/live
-  envkernel virtualenv --user --name INTERNAL_NAME --display-name="My virtualenv" /path/to/conda_env
+  envkernel virtualenv --user --name INTERNAL_NAME --display-name="My virtualenv" /path/to/virtualenv

-You have to have the package ``ipykernel`` installed in the
-environment: activate the environment and do ``pip install ipykernel``.

 Installing a different R module as a kernel
 -------------------------------------------